 SEE ALSO: The 3 Extraction Phases of Drip Coffee

-During extraction, substances can be divided into solubles and insolubles.
-The solubles are the substances that can be diluted in the water.
+Extraction creates soluble and insoluble compounds.
+The solubles are the substances that dilute in the water.
 The insolubles, on the other hand, are solids and oils that remain suspended in the liquid instead of dissolving.
 They’re things like protein molecules and certain coffee fibers.
 And these insolubles – especially the oils – increase body.

 Brewing with a paper filter and a V60, a method known for reducing oils.
 Credit: Rojo Cerezo

 There are many factors that determine why one specific coffee has more body than another.
 Some coffee varieties are just more prone to body.
 So are specific coffee processing methods, brew methods, and filters.
-And roast profiles can be manipulated to produce more body.
+We can manipulate different roast profiles to produce more body.

 Let’s take a look at some of these factors now, starting with the green beans and making our way through to the final beverage.

-Some espressos are fuller-bodied than others.
+Some espressos are fuller-bodied.
+Others less so.
 Credit: Rojo Cerezo

 Green Beans With Great Body